Model studies of fluctuations in the background for jets in heavy ion collisions: Results

 \subsection{Background density $\rho$}

-To match the analysis in~\cite{Abelev2012}, the background density $\rho$ is estimated using the \kT jet finding algorithm implemented in FastJet~\cite{Cacciari_2012} with the $p_{T}$ recombination scheme and a resolution parameter of $R=0.4$.
+To match the analysis in~\cite{ALICE:2012nbx}, the background density $\rho$ is estimated using the \kT jet finding algorithm implemented in FastJet~\cite{Cacciari_2012} with the $p_{T}$ recombination scheme and a resolution parameter of $R=0.4$.
 Reconstructed charged particles with \pT $>$ 0.15 \GeV are input into the jet finder and ghost particles are used to estimate the jet area, $A$.
 Jet finding parameters are summarized in \tref{table:FJparam}.
 For jet candidates with $|\eta|<0.5$, the median $p_{T}^{jet}/A$ is used to estimate the background momentum density $\rho$ for each event (as in \cite{Cacciari:2007fd}).
-For Angantyr, the two leading jet candidates are excluded from the sample when calculating the median, as done in~\cite{Abelev2012}.
-Leading jets are not excluded in \BG because it contains no jets.
+For Angantyr, the two leading jet candidates are excluded from the sample when calculating the median, as done in~\cite{ALICE:2012nbx}.
+Leading jets are not excluded in \BG because it contains no hard scattering.
+We simulate the impact of the single track reconstruction efficiency in these calculations.

 \Fref{fig:Rho_vs_Nraw} shows $\rho$ versus the reconstructed number of tracks $N_{input}^{raw}$ for \BG and Angantyr.
-These are fit to a straight line with the parameters given in \tref{table:rho_vs_Nraw_fit_params} and compared to fits from~\cite{Abelev2012}.
+These are fit to a straight line with the parameters given in \tref{table:rho_vs_Nraw_fit_params} and compared to fits from~\cite{ALICE:2012nbx}.
 The multiplicity dependence is comparable to ALICE data in both models.
 Note that the data cover a wider range of multiplicities because \BG only includes fixed multiplicities and Angantyr underestimates the multiplicity distribution by 5--10\%~\cite{Bierlich:2018xfw}.
-This trivial difference in the multiplicity means that neither model is directly comparable to the data.
+This difference in the multiplicity means that neither model is directly comparable to the data.
 We therefore emphasize comparisons to expectations for a random background in the following sections.